-It’s a little hard to see in the picture below, but the cliff face is lined with little bunches of shrieking bats.
+It’s a little hard to see in the picture above, but the cliff face is lined with little bunches of shrieking bats.

 Anantara Si Kao Resort & Spa

 While our tour of Trang Islands had been fun, it was time for some rest and relaxation at Anantara Si Kao Resort & Spa.
 This luxurious place has since been ordered closed and demolished for violating local conservation rules.
 You’ll need to find other accommodation in the area, but I’m leaving this here so you imagine your stay in a resort in the Trang Islands.

 You know that I’m a writer for living, who lives on a meagre salary, and is just getting by in Berlin right?
 This type of place would never be within my budget, but when you have a chance to act like a queen for a day, you got to go all out!
 In desperate need of a shower to get all the salt out of my hair and sand out of my nether regions, I checked into what may be the most beautiful room I’ve ever stayed in.
 My room overlooked the beach!

 I then walked around the resort, exploring the expansive area, and taking way too many sunset photos.
 As you can imagine, I couldn’t help but feel a longing for the romantic company of someone special.